La-Nique/Syllabus/README.md

    systems.
 2. Be able to implement the solution to a computing problem in a high-level programming language with a program of non-trivial size 3.
-3. be able to manipulate and query data using a relational database system.
+3. Be able to manipulate and query data using a relational database system.
-4. acquire some more advanced knowledge in an elective area.
+4. Acquire some more advanced knowledge in an elective area.

 ## Topics